+Figure 9-270x— Measurement Method and Antenna Configuration subfields

 Edtior change on P1013L21

-The Measurement Method field indicates the method used by the STA to carry out the measurement request
+The Measurement Method subfield indicates the method used by the STA to carry out the measurement request

 and the format of values in the Measurement for Direction fields.
-If this field is set to 0, it indicates that the
+If this subfield is set to 0, it indicates that the

 values in the Measurement for Direction fields are expressed in ANIPI.
-If this field is set to 1, it indicates
+If this subfield is set to 1, it indicates

 that the values in the Measurement for Direction fields are expressed in RCPI.
-If this field is set to 2,
+If this subfield is set to 2,

 Edtior add on P1013L31

+The Antenna Configuration subfield indicates the configuration of the DMG antenna(s) used by the STA to carry out the measurement.
+If this subfield is set to 1, it indicates a quasi-omni antenna pattern.
+If this subfield is set to 2, it indicates a directional antenna pattern.
+Other values are reserved.

 Edtior add on P1013L43

+If the Antenna Configuration subfield is equal to 2, the Measurement for Direction 1 subfield contains the measurement results corresponding to the direction the reporting STA uses to receive frames from the requesting STA

 References: